ssadedin/bpipe/docs/Guides/Gitlab.md

 # Gitlab Integration

-Bpipe supports simple integration with Gitlab, which enables you to create issues and add notes to them as part of your Bpipe pipeline.
+Bpipe supports integration with Gitlab, which enables you to create issues and add notes to them as part of your Bpipe pipeline.

 ## Configuration